Skip to main content

 As many know, the Earth’s ocean is majorly a mystery.
 When one thinks about this concept, its common for the mind to think of the unknown or misunderstood flora and fauna within these waters, the chemistry of metabolic byproducts, or the topography of the deepest ocean floors.
 However, one major concept of the ocean has proven time and time again to be a incredibly important piece of the puzzle during the journey of it’s exploration: Physics.
 Daniela Di Iorio, our Chief Scientist, has meticulously created a research expedition to determine the physics of a particularly interesting habitat on the ocean floor, where benthic (very deep) areas contain marine hydrocarbon plumes (also known as seeps).
 Shown above is the route from the port in Tampa, Florida to the area in the Gulf that contains some of these points of interest.

-These “cracks” remove the separation between the ocean waters and natural reservoirs of hydrocarbons (oil and gas), and seep out into the surrounding waters similar to the mechanics of a groundwater spring on land.
+The seafloor is the separation between the ocean waters and natural reservoirs of hydrocarbons (oil and gas) beneath, and gases and oil seep out into the surrounding waters similar to the mechanics of a groundwater spring on land.
 These chemicals and gases are toxic, but some (fascinating) microbial communities have adapted to be able to live within them and even “eat” the hydrocarbons as part of their metabolic diet.
-We hope to engage in finding these plumes and measuring their physcial properties and behaviours to further understand them as a vertical transport mechanism.
+We hope to engage in finding these plumes and measuring their physical properties and behaviors to further understand them as a vertical transport mechanism.

-Shown above is our ship, the Roger Revelle, an oceanographic research ship built in 1995 and named after Roger R. D. Revelle, a professor and researcher who’s extensive oceanographic research and findings helped shed light into the effects of carbon dioxide emissions to climate change in the 20th century.
-The Revelle is a massive boat, with an incredibly intricate organization of rooms and decks within it.
-It has cruised all around the world, including Antartica, so this ship is what is known as “heavy duty”.
-In later entries, further informaiton about the specific meachinery and data collection devices will be blogged.
+Shown above is our ship, the research vessel (RV) Roger Revelle, an ocean class research ship built in 1995 and named after Roger R. D. Revelle, a professor and researcher who’s extensive oceanographic research and findings helped shed light into the effects of carbon dioxide emissions to climate change in the 20th century.
+The RV Revelle is a massive boat, with an incredibly intricate organization of rooms and decks within it.
+It has cruised all around the world, including Antarctica, so this ship is what is known as “heavy duty”.
+In later entries, further information about the specific instrumentation and data collection devices will be blogged.

 OVERVIEW